-On the website, clinical studies are divided into four subsidiary groups: clinical trials, observation studies, diagnostic studies and qualitative studies.
+On the website, clinical studies are divided into two subsidiary groups: clinical trials and observational studies.

 - Observational studies are sometimes called non-intervention studies, or non-experimental studies.
-In an observational study, the researchers study the study participants without themselves actively influencing the therapy method, for example.
+In an observational study, the researchers study the study participants without actively influencing for example the therapy method.

 In a clinical study, you investigate for example:

-- the problems experienced by persons who have or are at risk of a specific disease
+- the problems experienced by people who have or are at risk of a developing a specific disease

 - how a new diagnostic test can be used